4 - Filter equipment and Espresso Pots

 | Moka Pot | medium-full | strong | 5–6 min | Italian tradition |

-| Cold Brew | full, smooth | less acid | 12–24 h | summer, acid-sensitive |
+| Cold Brew | full, smooth | less acidity | 12–24 h | Summer, acid-sensitive |

-| Filter Machine | light-medium | clear | 4–5 min | daily use, multiple cups |
+| Filter Machine | light-medium | clear | 4–5 min | Daily use, multiple cups |

-| Siphon | light | very clear | 5–7 min | theater, enjoyment ritual |
+| Siphon | light | very clear | 5–7 min | Theater, ritual of enjoyment |

 What else you need

 For all filter methods, a precise coffee grinder is essential – freshly ground is a must, and the grind size must match the method.
 Hand grinders: Comandante, 1Zpresso, Timemore, Kinu.
-Electric: Varia, Option-O. For water temperature control: Gooseneck kettles with precise temperature setting (Brewista, Varia, HARIO).
-For precise dosing: Coffee scales like Acaia Pearl S or HARIO V60 Drip Scale.
+Electric: Varia, Option-O. For water temperature control: Gooseneck kettles with precise temperature settings (Brewista, Varia, HARIO).
+For precise dosage: Coffee scales like Acaia Pearl S or HARIO V60 Drip Scale.
 For airtight bean storage: Airscape (exclusive Swiss importer).

 Frequently Asked Questions